massimobonanni/mslearn-azure-developer/instructions/azure-functions/01-functions-create-vscode-http.md

 Tasks performed in this exercise:

-* Create an Azure App Service resource for a containerize app
+* Create your local project
+* Run the function locally
-* View the results
+* Deploy and execute the function in Azure
 * Clean up resources

 This exercise takes approximately **15** minutes to complete.